 - Complete and submit your application for admission and all required supporting application forms online

 - Ask the Registrar at each of the colleges/universities that you attended to send official transcripts to the Office of Undergraduate Admissions at High Point University.

-- Give a copy of the College Report Form to the Dean of Students (or similar University official) at the college/university that you have most recently attended.
-The College Report Form can be found online at commonapp.org.
+- Give a copy of the Dean’s Release Form to the Dean of Students (or similar University official) at the college/university that you have most recently attended.
+The Dean’s Release Form can be found here.

 Transfer Course Credit

-High Point University accepts transfer credit from accredited colleges and universities for courses at the 100 level or higher with grades of A to C. The HPU Office of the University Registrar will conduct a complete transfer credit evaluation with a full course transfer report once we have received an application for admission with all official college or university transcripts.
+High Point University makes every effort to transfer college credit that you have already earned.
+Courses completed at a regionally accredited college or university with a grade of C or better, which are similar to courses offered at HPU, will usually transfer.
+The HPU Office of the University Registrar will conduct a complete transfer credit evaluation with a full course transfer report once we have received an application for admission with all official college or university transcripts.

 Community College Course Equivalencies

 For those students who will transfer from a local North Carolina community college, please follow the link below to get a list of course equivalents.
 Please note that this is not a complete list and that there may be some courses for which you will earn credit that are not listed.